CenturyLinkCloud/PublicKB/Cloud Application Manager/Monitoring/Suppressions.md

 ![EventSuppression.png](../../images/EventSuppression.png)

 Selecting Suppress Agent or Suppress Check will cause a configuration modal to be opened.
-The suppression can be configured with the length of time to suppress and will offer a  expirations from 15 minutes to 24 hours as well as "Reason for suppression."
+The suppression can be configured with the length of time to suppress and will offer a "Reason for suppression" as well.

 ![EditSuppression](../../images/EditSuppression.PNG)